Archive for: Polish Act on Legal Persons Income Tax

 (1) works expressed in words, mathematical symbols or graphic signs (literary, advertising, scientific and cartographic works and computer programs),

-is the unacceptable extensive interpretation of tax law.
 For this reason, the SAC ruled that the payment for the use of computer software is not subject to taxation of royalties that shall be paid at the source of income.
 This interpretation was made in accordance with the Polish-Irish Agreement.

 July 24th, 2009, Tomasz Rychlicki